 Pandemic is an addictively fun board game in which all the players work together to eradicate four diseases.
 Each player is given a different role, such as the Scientist (who can cure diseases more easily) and the Operations Specialist (who can build research stations).
 Playing against the game system, they must travel the world to contain infections while developing the cures.
 If the players don't find all four cures in time (e.g. before there are eight outbreaks), they all lose.
 Various levels of difficulty are available.
 Pandemic was named the 2008 Family Game of the Year by Games magazine.
-It was also our pick as the best board game of 2008.Continue to 5 of 20 below.
+It was is our pick as the best overall game.Continue to 5 of 20 below.

 05 of 20

 For 3 to 6 players, ages 12 and up.
 Designed by Martin Wallace, published by Warfrog/Winsome Games/Eagle Games (Age of Steam), Mayfair Games (Steam).

 The eastern U.S. is the scene of this fabulous railroad-building game.
 Players try to develop efficient and productive rail lines, adding a track to the board and delivering goods while their opponents are doing the same.
 The balancing act is a difficult one: borrowing money at the best times, reaching the best-paying goods before your opponents, and upgrading locomotives are just a few challenges.
 Age of Steam was streamlined and released on Steam in 2009.
 Age of Steam won a 2003 International Gamers Award, a 2002 Meeples Choice Award, and it ranks high on our list of the best train games.

 For 2 players, ages 12 and up.
 Designed by Christian Leonhard and Jason Matthews, published by Z-Man Games.